 An allowable cost must be supported by the organization's accounting records and be adequately documented.
-Generally, supporting documentation for all allowable expenses incurred should be included with the FSRs.
+Generally, supporting documentation all allowable expenses incurred should be included with the FSRs.
 For more information on supporting documentation, see section, Financial Status Reports.
 The grantee is responsible for summarizing and tying ALL submissions where applicable.
-If a grantee has invoices for contracted services, supplies, etc. that include a foreign currency then the grantee should include the exchange rate and conversion with the supporting documentation.
 If the data is too cumbersome for CPRIT program staff to come to a conclusion in a reasonable time, then reimbursement will be delayed.